abhilashjp/lookupapp/docs/country/united-kingdom.md

 This mechanism comes into play when you, as the customer, receive services.
 In such cases, you are required to assume the roles of both the supplier and the recipient of the services.
 It is applicable even if your supplier, despite having a UK VAT registration number, is based outside the United Kingdom.

-For instance, if you receive telecommunication services from a supplier in the USA and utilize those services within the USA, although they would typically be taxable in the UK under the B2B general rule, specific use and enjoyment rules are applicable (refer to section 13 for further details).
+For instance, if you receive telecommunication services from a supplier in the USA and utilize those services within the USA, although they would typically be taxable in the UK under the B2B general rule, specific use and enjoyment rules are applicable.

 ## Digital Products